arjunmenon/email_list_cleaner/README.md

     - Saves CSV files to after a run has been completed.
 Will dump tmp/\_list\_bad.csv and tmp/\_list\_good.csv

+## Using Proxy Servers

+I strongly suggest you use this with multiple proxy servers — as the program is written to thread requests across proxies so completion happens faster.
+There are lists of freely available proxies online if you Google, but [I've also written another Ruby program that will spin up as many proxies as DigitalOcean will allow you to have droplets...](https://github.com/subimage/cloud_proxy_generator)

-### !!!
+## !!!
 VERY IMPORTANT - Read so you don't get your IPs blacklisted

 Due to the nature of the check, some MX (mail) servers will ban or "blacklist" you from automating this process too quickly from one IP address.
 The Microsoft family of email addresses in particular (Hotmail.com, MSN.com, Live.com, Outlook.com, etc) are very sensitive to this tactic.